-Travelers has, from time to time, engaged in securities lending activities from which it generates net investment income by lending certain of the Company's investments to other institutions for short periods of time.
-At December 31, 2018 and 2017, Travelers had \$367 million and \$304 million of securities on loan, respectively, as part of a tri-party lending agreement.
-The average monthly balance of securities on loan during 2018 and 2017 was \$319 million and \$318 million, respectively.
+Travelers has, from time to time, engaged in securities lending activities from which it generates net investment income by lending certain of its investments to other institutions for short periods of time.
+At December 31, 2019 and 2018, Travelers had \$404 million and \$367 million of securities on loan, respectively, as part of a tri-party lending agreement.
+The average monthly balance of securities on loan during 2019 and 2018 was \$368 million and \$319 million, respectively.

 Borrowers of these securities provide collateral equal to at least 102% of the market value of the loaned securities plus accrued interest.
-We have not incurred any investment losses in our securities lending program for the years ended December 31, 2018 and 2017.
+We did not incur any investment losses in our securities lending program for the years ended December 31, 2019 and 2018.